1055I3/4pp1ic47i0n5_0f_pr0j3c7iv3_630m37ry_in_c0mpu73r_5ci3nc3/3_-_i50m37ri35/README.md

 Follow by representing the matrix as a rotation using angle and axis.
 Then, convert the axis and angle back into matrix representation of the rotation using Rodrigues' rotation formula.
 Finally, convert back the matrix $A$ to Euler angles.
-The resulting angles should be the same as the4 initial angles.
+The resulting angles should be the same as the initial 4 angles.

 Testing the final two functions.
 Using previosly calculated rotation representation with angle and axis, calculate unit quaternion.